raihanfirdausx/ecommerce-logistic/README.md

 ![](/images/er.jpeg)

 ## Data Cleansing & Transformation
-Because the database is still so simple, we don't need too complicated queries to get the required data.
+We must clean and transform the data required from database.
 Below is the SQL query for the data:

 ![](/images/sql1.jpeg)
 ![](/images/sql2.jpeg)